joranbeasley/Flask-CoderPad/readme.md

 --------

 * add support for languages other than python *should be easy(tm)*
+* change the themes for ace editor dynamically
 * XSS injection in chat panel needs to be identified and fixed
 * can we use angular for the editor page?
 * add unittests/doctests etc